Euro zone bonds rebound as market searches for stable ground

 “I really want to see a protracted period of low volatility first, because most investors look at risk-adjusted returns,” said Tentori.

-“When volatility drops and yields stay at 0.65-0.75 percent then all of a sudden this seems like a lot of yield.
+“When volatility drops and yields stay at 0.65-0.75 basis points then all of a sudden this seems like a lot of yield.
 But with volatility like it is right now, risk-adjusted yields are still very low.”

 Traders were also cautious that the rally could be sustained with volumes low after several European countries were closed for a public holiday on Thursday.